What does meditation mean? In this post, I would like to speak about the meaning of meditation, and offer a definition for meditation.

 What Is the Purpose and Meaning of Meditation

-Here are a few clarification about the meaning of meditation and why it’s recommended to practice it.
+Here are a few clarifications about the meaning of meditation and why it’s recommended to practice it.

 1. Relaxation

-A technique for relaxing the body, calming down the restlessness of the mind, releasing stress and worries, and gaining calmness and inner happiness.
-Its practice leads to peace of mind and to higher awareness and understanding yourself, your life and the world.
+It is a technique for relaxing the body, calming down the restlessness of the mind, releasing stress and worries, and gaining calmness and inner happiness.
+Its practice leads to peace of mind and to higher awareness and understanding of yourself, your life, and the world.

 2. Focused attention

-This term refers to a state of focused attention, and usually involves turning the attention inwards, away from the external world.
-In its higher form, its aim is to empty the mind of thoughts and enjoy inner peace, calmness and bliss.
+This term refers to a state of focused attention and usually involves turning the attention inwards, away from the external world.
+In its higher form, it aims to empty the mind of thoughts and enjoy inner peace, calmness, and bliss.

 3. It is an inner activity